Syria rebels hand 4-year-old to her Belgian mother

 There was no immediate information from the Belgian or Turkish authorities.

-HTS controls more than half of the Idlib region, but other militants, including the Al-Qaeda-linked Hurras al-Deen group are also present in the northwestern region bordering Turkey.
+HTS controls more than half of the Idlib region, but other jihadists including the Al-Qaeda-linked Hurras Al-Deen group are also present in the northwestern region bordering Turkey.

 Turkey-backed rebels hold most of the rest of the region.